rose-collectionservices/collection-services-manual/06-PHYSICAL PROCESSING/readme.md

 * #### Oversized boxes that will be stored at the LSC (typically up to 20x24"; it is strongly preferred for all new collections to be sent to the LSC)
 	* Any oversized material that fits into a box and will be stored at the LSC should be given **regular box and folder numbers** in sequence with material stored in other box types.
 OP numbers should **not** be used for boxes being sent to the LSC, since OP indicates a shelving location.
 * #### Oversized boxes that will be stored onsite (typically up to 20x24") (OPs)
+	* Folders up to 20x24" should be placed inside an appropriately sized box.
  	* When a collection is being stored onsite, the oversized boxes will remain onsite as well and will be handled as OPs (oversized papers)
  	* Any box designated as an OP must be stored onsite on the OP shelves on Level 11 in the Abbey
     	* OP boxes should be given OP numbers to indicate that it is being stored onsite on the OP shelves.
 In a collection OPs should be given a separate sequence of numbers from the general box number sequence (i.e. OP1, OP2, etc.).
 When making the label, there is no space between OP and the number (i.e. OP1).
      	* Folders within an OP box are also numbered sequentially in the same fashion as regular size folders, for example OP1/1, OP1/2, etc.